 a.
 If you don’t like what you see, ask what part(s) of the budget need to change.
 Keep in mind that it may be easier to make small modifications to a number of items rather than slashing the budget for an entire

 b.
 Did you do last month’s homework with mandatory and discretionary spending?
-If so, use it to shape your 2017 budget.
+If so, use it to shape this year’s budget.
 For the items you identified as worthy of extra monitoring: consider highlighting these or filling in the Excel cells with another color.

 #5: Remember Your Balance Sheet